JacobCampau/PickAStruggle/PROGRESS.md

 ## Day-to-Day Logs
 ### 05/05/2026
 The first offical day working on this project.
 I have ported my movement from an old project.
 Next time I want to fix the aiming camera and tweak values for the movement to get the right feel.

+### 05/09/2026
+A few days into the project and I have a character that can move around with sprinting and crouching speeds.
+The aiming camera is good enough for now, but will likely need to be tweaked once I begin working on the combat system.
+Had to change the model a lot to get rid of weird scaling issues for animation and gave the arms/legs two joints instead of one.
+I also began the process of ragdoll physics on death.
+Only about 30 minutes of effort into it so far and it appears to be possessed.
+Progress is steady.